 The Horizon by JH

 The Horizon is a manhwa by JH and it is one of the most harrowing stories I’ve ever read.
-And despite it only being 21 chapters, it was still as impactful, if not more impactful, than some stories I’ve read that have 100 chapters if not more.
+And despite it only having 21 chapters, it was still as impactful, if not more impactful, than some stories I’ve read that have 100 chapters if not more.
 It didn’t quite make me cry as much or take as much of a toll on me as Goodnight Punpun by Inio Asano did, but it came close and for a series that’s this compact, this is a huge feat.
-The Horizon is releasing from Ize Press in June 2023 and it was confirmed at Anime NYC 2022.

 JH takes these stories, one that’s about two kids living in the aftermath of a cataclysmic war and another that’s about a boxer, and tells them in a way that feels poetic, so the story-telling element is a strong suit of these for sure, but his stories also feel very real and his characters are very relatable.

-It's a really harrowing tale that, while it has little dialogue, has so much to say.
+It’s a harrowing tale that, while it has little dialogue, has so much to say.
 The atmosphere and emotion that the author conveys through the art are unbelievable as well.
-You really grasp the grave nature of the situation, and the way the story unfolds is just so expertly done.
-It's one that absolutely broke me, but I'm glad I experienced it nonetheless because it's one of my favorites of all time.
-Keep an eye out for the first volume, which is releasing from Ize Press in June 2023!
+You grasp the grave nature of the situation, and the way the story unfolds is just so expertly done.
+It’s one that broke me, but I’m glad I experienced it nonetheless because it’s one of my favorites of all time.
+Keep an eye out for the first volume, which will be released from Ize Press in June 2023!

 Origin by Boichi